Your questions answered. Find out all you need to know about owning one of our holiday homes in Dorset…

 We will arrange an appointment for you with a member of the sales team and a member of the park maintenance team on handover day.
-The balance has to be settled and all paperwork completed prior to the handover day, other than the Licence Agreement, which must be printed and signed on the day.
+The balance has to be settled and all paperwork completed prior to the handover day.

 What maintenance am I responsible for?

 As a Holiday Home Owner, you are responsible for the maintenance of the Holiday Home and decking.
 It is recommended that you clean the exterior of your Holiday Home and decking at least once a year and we can put you in touch with a local company that does this.

 How do I close my Holiday Home up for the winter?

 Our Maintenance Team undertakes the drain down and turn-on of your Caravan Holiday Home.
 This is a service included within your Pitch Fee.
 This service is carried out when the park closes for the winter period and when it opens again the following year.
 For details of how to “winterise” your Holiday Home, please speak to the park receptions.
 Ensuring the antifreeze is topped up, can prevent damage in Caravan and Lodge Holiday Homes.

 What happens at the end of my Licence Agreement?

 At the end of the Pitch Licence Agreement, WDLH will arrange for your Caravan to be removed from the pitch.
 You can of course part-exchange your Holiday Home for a new Holiday Home at any time during the licence agreement and a new licence agreement will be issued.